 Why use Hapto SDK?

-Hapto SDK is a software platform for VR/AR applications and other PC/Mobile platforms to provide tactical feeling in the following applications:
+Hapto SDK is a software platform for VR/AR applications, and other PC/Mobile platforms, that provides tactical feeling in the following applications:

-● Medical or rehab games and applications for the elderly, the disabled, and the injured;
+- Medical or rehab games, and therapeutic applications for the elderly, disabled, and injured

-- API for providing the data for positioning, rotation, buttons and the controls in Hapto controllers—like a send command to change color, turn on/off devices, vibrate or push one’s palms.
+- API for providing data for the positioning, rotation, buttons and basic functions of Hapto controllers—like a send command to change color, turn devices on/off, vibrate or push against the user’s palms.

 - API to support very easy haptic integration.
-The game developer justeeds to provide a raw mesh of the present objects that need to be felt and updates both the hand and its position, the rotation, the scale, and the bones (in case of Skinned Mesh).
+The developer just needs to provide the raw mesh of present objects that the user might interact with.

 The Unity plugin allows for easy integration and support for each game object’s feeling.
 Here is what it looks like:

-The Hapto Unity plugin provides an all-in-one prefab (FPSController.prefab) that you need to just drag and drop in the scene and press the “Add Haptic Objects from this Scene” button in the “Inspector” tab in the “Hapto Controller (Script)” section.
+The Hapto Unity plugin provides an all-in-one prefab (FPSController.prefab) that you can just drag and drop in the scene, then press the “Add Haptic Objects from this Scene” button in the “Inspector” tab in the “Hapto Controller (Script)” section.

-Everything else is handled by the plugin automatically.
+Everything else is automatically handled by the plugin.
 There is nothing else to worry about!

 Getting Started with Hapto in Unity3D

-Hapto SDK now supports C/C++, Java, the C# programming languages on both platforms, Windows (version 8.1 or higher) and Android (version 5.1 or higher).
+Hapto SDK now supports C/C++, Java, and C# programming languages on both Windows (version 8.1 or higher) and Android (version 5.1 or higher).

 Design games for 3 Hapto attached to one person.
-Design multiplayer kick-boxing games with 2 Hapto, each Z-channel depth movement precise enough for 3D menus, controlled movements in full 3D space including movements, jumps, dodges, etc. Touch and control 3D objects in gaming scenes.
-Provide physical feedback from incident in-game elements of physical fighting scenes.
+Design multiplayer kick-boxing games with 2 Hapto, each Z-channel depth movement precise enough for 3D menus, controlled movements in full 3D space, including movements such as jumps, dodges, etc. Touch and control 3D objects in gaming scenes.
+Provide physical feedback from in-game elements of physical fighting scenes.